-- (a) Contracts for building services.
-Except for solicitations and contracts for building services placed under FAR subpart 8.7, insert the clause at 552.237-71, Qualifications of Employees, in solicitations and contracts for building services that are anticipated to exceed the simplified acquisition threshold. - (b) Contracts for guard services.
-Insert the clause at 552.237-72, Prohibition Regarding "Quasi-Military Armed Forces," in solicitations and contracts for guard services.
+- (a) If the contract is expected to exceed the simplified acquisition threshold and it is not initiated with AbilityOne under the Javits-Wagner-O'Day Act insert 552.237-71, Qualifications of Employees, in the solicitation and contract.
+If needed, use supplemental provisions or clauses to describe specific requirements for employees performing work on the contract. - (b) Insert 552.237-72, Prohibition Regarding "Quasi-Military Armed Forces," in solicitations and contracts for guard service.